projectceladon/celadon-documentation/source/getting-started/naming-convention.rst

     * The *[Year]* field represents the exit criteria of the Year.
     * The *[Quarter]* field represents the exit criteria of the Quarter.
     * The *[Work Week]* field represents the exit criteria of the working week.
-    * The *[Android Dessert]* field represents the version of Android dessert the release is based off.
+    * The *[Android Dessert]* field represents the version of Android dessert on which the release is based.

     Examples: